brootware/staging.github.io/_posts/2022-05-19-sensitive-data-redaction-pyredactkit.md

 ]
 ```

-With these new and better implementations, I was able to reduce the time from 67 seconds to a mere 1 second for a single file redaction with over 10k lines of records.
+With these new and better implementations, there was no iteration through a list and redaction function was processing much faster.
+I was able to reduce the time from 67 seconds to a mere 1 second for a single file redaction with over 10k lines of records.

 ```bash
 pyredactkit.py ip_test.txt  1.74s user 0.13s system 124% cpu 1.504 total